-- (1) Course quality standards are established and met. - (2) All e-learning opportunities other than virtual charter schools offered by State-funded entities to public school students are consolidated under the NCVPS program, eliminating course duplication. - (3) All courses offered through NCVPS are aligned to the North Carolina Standard Course of Study.
+- (1) Course quality standards are established and met. - All e-learning opportunities other than virtual charter schools offered by State-funded entities to public school students are consolidated under the NCVPS program, eliminating course duplication.

+All courses offered through NCVPS are aligned to the North Carolina Standard Course of Study.

-SECTION 7.22.(i) The State Board of Education shall reduce each local school administrative unit's or charter school's classroom teacher allotment, or other allotment, as determined by the State Board of Education, on the basis of ADM in grades 6-12 to provide the sum of two million eight hundred sixty-six thousand nine hundred twenty-three dollars (\$2,866,923) for the State-level operations and administration of NCVPS for the 2011-2012 fiscal year.
-The allotment reduction for State-level operations and administration shall continue in future fiscal years and be adjusted annually based upon the percentage growth in NCVPS enrollment, ensuring the expansion of services due to increased virtual student enrollment.
+The State Board of Education shall reduce ADM dollar SECTION 7.22.(i) allotments on the basis of ADM in grades 6-12 to provide the sum of two million eight hundred sixty-six thousand nine hundred twenty-three dollars (\$2,866,923) for the State-level operations and administration of NCVPS for the 2011-2012 fiscal year.
+The reduction to ADM dollar allotments for State-level operations and administration shall continue in future fiscal years and be adjusted annually based upon the percentage growth in NCVPS enrollment, ensuring the expansion of services due to increased virtual student enrollment.

-SECTION 7.22.(j) For fiscal year 2011-2012, the State Board of Education shall reduce each local school administrative unit's or charter school's classroom teacher allotment, or other allotment, as determined by the State Board of Education, on the basis of ADM in grades 6-12 to provide the sum of two million dollars (\$2,000,000) in order to create an NCVPS enrollment reserve.
+SECTION 7.22.(j) For fiscal year 2011-2012, the State Board of Education shall reduce ADM dollar allotments on the basis of ADM in grades 6-12 to provide the sum of two million dollars (\$2,000,000) in order to create an NCVPS enrollment reserve.
 The NCVPS enrollment reserve shall be used to cover the NCVPS instructional costs of local school administrative units or charter schools with enrollments exceeding projected NCVPS enrollment.

-Beginning in fiscal year 2012-2013, and annually thereafter, the State Board of Education shall reduce each local school administrative unit's or charter school's classroom teacher allotment, or other allotment, as determined by the State Board of Education, on the basis of ADM in grades 6-12 an amount that is the difference between two million dollars (\$2,000,000) and the balance of the NCVPS enrollment reserve.
+Beginning in fiscal year 2012-2013, and annually thereafter, the State Board of Education shall reduce ADM dollar allotments on the basis of ADM in grades 6-12 an amount that is the difference between two million dollars (\$2,000,000) and the balance of the NCVPS enrollment reserve.